codecrafters-io/grep-tester/docs/grep-breakdown.md

 The behavior follows these rules:

 **File processing**: Files with matches will output all matching lines in their entirety to stdout with a `<filename>:` prefix.
 Files without matches produce no output but do not affect the exit code if other files contain matches.
-The filename used in the prefix included the path as passed to `grep`.
+The filename used in the prefix includes the path as passed to `grep`.

 **Exit code behavior**: The exit code is determined by the overall operation result.
 Exit code 0 indicates at least one file contained matches.
 Exit code 1 indicates no matches were found in any existing file.